 TYPES OF INTELLIGENCE

 IQ test favors those who are adept in math – which doesn’t favor me.
-I’m happy to know that experts believe IQ test is not sufficient enough to test one's true intelligence.
+I’m happy to know that experts believe IQ test is not sufficient enough to test ones true intelligence.
 Amen and amen.
-And here's my personal perspective: One, this test does not take into consideration cultural issues like a language barrier.
-If you don’t understand the question well, how can you possibly get the right answer unless you guess it correctly (assuming they took a test written in English which is their second or third language)?
-Two, test results can be improved with adequate preparation.
+And here’s my personal perspective: One, this test does not take into consideration cultural issues like language barrier. f you don’t understand the question well, how can you possibly get the right answer unless you guess it correctly (assuming they took a test written in English which is their second or third language)?
+Two, test results can be improved with prior preparation.
 There’s an abundance of prep test books that’s readily available.
-If two people with an equal level of intelligence took the same test, the one who studied well gets a better result.
-And three, your mental disposition, like when you’re under stress or sleep deprivation, at the time you took the test can affect the result.
+If two people with equal level of intelligence took the same test, the one with better preparation gets better result.
+And three, your mental disposition, like when you’re under stress or sleep deprived, at the time you took the test can affect the result.
 The bottom line is: IQ tests don’t define you.
 It’s how you lead your life and make choices that ultimately make you at peace with yourself.

-Howard Gardner, a summa cum laude graduate of Harvard University and now a Professor of Cognition & Education at Harvard Graduate School of Education, also known for being an iconoclast, shattered the popular belief that intelligence comes in a single form and can be measured only by a standard test (IQ).
+Howard Gardner, a summa cum laude graduate of Harvard University and now a Professor of Cognition & Education at Harvard Graduate School of Education, also known for being an iconoclast, shattered the popular belief that intelligence comes in single form and can be measured only by a standard test (IQ).
 He opened the world’s eyes on the spectrum of intelligence with his theory of multiple intelligences.
 He started with seven and added two later on.
 Despite negative reception from polemics, many accepted his theory.
 He conceptualized that there are many types of intelligence because people are all unique individuals and learn differently.
 High academicians remain skeptical with this theory - but widely accepted by educators.
-Gardner didn’t pursue the development of a standardized test for each intelligence category because he's concerned the tester might be stigmatized.
+Gardner didn’t pursue the development of standardized test for each intelligence category to avoid being stigmatized.

 The multiple intelligences, according to Howard Gardner, are: